Client:

 Englander

-The challenge was to design a semi-permanent modular display that would capture the attention of Walmart shoppers.
-After initial sketches and client approval, we partnered with Englander to bring the concept to life — from prototyping and production to packaging.
+After sketching out the initial concept and getting client approval, we partnered with Englander to bring it to life: from prototyping and production all the way through packaging.

 Agency: TPN